 The purpose of this article is to shed light on the unintended consequences of a vaccine passport and the type of society it will create.
 And the most prominent among those is the likelihood of this program furthering systemic racism and making it harder for people of color to obtain basic services.
 This will breed more discrimination, segregation, and division in our society.
 It will likely lead to further police brutality against these populations as cops will be asked to enforce these laws against them.
 It’s easy to envision a modern-day Jim Crow system resulting from this misguided policy.

-“WHITES ONLY” – MODERN DAY GREEN BOOK:
+“WHITES ONLY” – MODERN-DAY GREEN BOOK:

 In 1936, the first issue of “The Green Book” was published in the United States.
 African-Americans used the Green Book during the segregation era in the United States for the sole purpose of locating businesses that would accept African-American customers.
-The guide’s final publication came a little after the Civil Rights Act of 1964 was passed, 1967.
+The guide’s final publication came a little after the Civil Rights Act of 1964 was passed, in 1967.
 With the implementation of a vaccine passport in a society where almost half of the population will more than likely refuse to take the COVID vaccine, minorities will again have to create a modern-day Green Book to navigate this country.
 We are already witnessing businesses and even States informing the public that they will not require vaccine passports.
-In other words, “Non-vaccinated welcome” – they are enticing those who do not have the vaccine to shop and vacation in their state.
+In other words, they are saying “Non-vaccinated welcome” – enticing those who do not have the vaccine to shop and vacation in their state.

 BLACK MARKET ECONOMY: